 The Estrella Mountain College Research Review Committee (CRRC) is part of the instructional review board (IRB) of Maricopa Community College District, a federally mandated group that oversees the ethics of research involving human participants.
+(For a more comprehensive overview of the IRB and CRRC, please see the MCCCD Overview of the IRB.)

 At EMCC, the CRRC has the following roles: